gbtami/pychess-variants/README.md

 ## PyChess-Variants

-PyChess-Variants is a free, open-source chess server designed to play several chess variants.
+PyChess-Variants is a free, open-source chess server designed to play chess variants.

 Currently supported games are: